Galopin Des Champs wins Cheltenham Gold Cup

 The 7-5 favourite gave jockey Paul Townend and Willie Mullins, who triumphed twice with Al Boum Photo, their third win in five years.

-Ahoy Senor and Hewick had both looked in contention at one stage but suffered heavy falls, while Sounds Russian was brought down.
-Conflated finished third.
+Conflated was third after Ahoy Senor and Hewick, who had both looked in contention at one stage, had falls.

-It came down to a duel, and Galopin Des Champs came out on top up the hill.
+It came down to a duel with Galopin Des Champs coming out on top up the hill to win by seven lengths.

+"It wasn't clean sailing that is for sure," a delighted Townend told ITV Racing.
+"Everywhere I went I was running into trouble.

+"But this is a proper, proper horse because he ran three different races and still won a Gold Cup.

 More to follow.